 There were five major activities associated with this research effort.
 The study began by reviewing and evaluating previous research on the safety aspects of digital signs and the statistical methods that other researchers have used to evaluate the safety aspects of signs.
 Chapter 2 describes the results of the review of background information.
 The researchers then began to collect information related to digital signs and crash data in the selected states.
-The sign information included the location and date of installation, and the crash data included the location and date.
-The researchers then devoted extensive effort to matching the locations and dates of the signs and crash datasets.
+The sign information included the location and date of installation, and the crash data included the locations and dates of the signs and crash datasets.
 Chapter 3 describes the sign and crash data and how the two datasets were merged together.
 Once this was accomplished, the next step was to develop a valid and scientifically based statistical analysis procedure to determine if there were any statistically significant changes in crashes after installation of digital signs.
 Chapter 4 describes the development of a statistical methodology, including a comparison of the advantages of the different options for conducting the statistical analysis.
 Finally, the research team used the results of the statistical analysis to define the key study findings, which are described in Chapter 5.
-Chapter 6 presents the conclusions and recommendations for the research study.
+Chapter 6 presents the conclusions and recommendations for the research team used.